The government has a counter terrorism strategy for countering international terrorism called CONTEST.

 Find our more on the Prevent Duty Guidance at Gov.uk

-Our Prevent engagement officers work with organisations and community groups to raise awareness of Prevent and other aspects that lead to extremism/terrorism.
-These workshops are free.
-The most popular ones are:
+Our Prevent officers work with organisations and community groups to raise awareness of Prevent and other aspects that lead to extremism/terrorism.
+These workshops / presentations are free of charge and enquiries can be made regarding availability by using the email address below.
+The most popular workshops / presentations are:

 - Workshop to Raise Awareness of Prevent (WRAP) – ideal for public sector, voluntary and community groups.
 This 1½ hour interactive workshop provides an awareness and understanding of Prevent.
 It also looks at how to identify potential vulnerable victims and provide confidence in supporting them.